Streaming of videos involve, storing of prerecorded videos on servers.

-UDP servers send video chunks (Chunk: unit of information that contains either control information or user data) to clients, based on client’s consumption rate.
+1. UDP STREAMING: UDP servers send video chunks (Chunk: unit of information that contains either control information or user data) to clients, based on client’s consumption rate.
 It transmits chunks at a rate, that matches client’s video consumption rate by clocking out video chunks over UDP over steady state.
+For example,

 - UDP does not use congestion-control mechanism.
 Video chunks are encapsulated before transmission using RTT (Real-Time Transport) Protocol.

 - Additional client-server path is maintained to inform the client state to server like pause, resume, skip and so on.